feniljain/knowledge-base/editors/vim/plugins.md

 - usefulness of hardtime.nvim
 - usefulness of this (clear all buffers except current active one, current mapping: <Space>cab): https://www.reddit.com/r/neovim/comments/16b0n3a/comment/jzxw67q/
 - usefulness of markid treesitter plugin
-- uselfulness of `set shiftround`
-- uselfulness of `set smarttab`
-- uselfulness of `set hlsearch`
-- uselfulness of `set lazyredraw`
-- uselfulness of `set display+=lastline`
 - uselfulness of mini.operators replace functionality
 - Use :telescope registers more for yanking based operations
 - Use quickfix lists edit feature more
 - Use symbols listing for a file feature more
 - Use diffview.nvim's diff + gitsigns hunk feature more
-- Effects of reducing updatetime
-- Is cmdheight=0 as useful/or not intrusive (if yes, keep it)?
-- Searching within selected piece of text
 - Making use of <C-w>d to instantly see diagnostic float window
 - https://www.shortcutfoo.com/blog/top-50-vim-configuration-options
+    - uselfulness of `set shiftround`
+    - uselfulness of `set smarttab`
+    - uselfulness of `set hlsearch`
+    - uselfulness of `set lazyredraw`
+    - uselfulness of `set display+=lastline`
 - https://www.youtube.com/watch?v=RdyfT2dbt78
     - vib for `()` and viB for `{}`
     - Append to end of all lines with variable length using `C-v` , `$` and then `A`
     - Marks
+- using `git commit --fixup` : https://stackoverflow.com/questions/3103589/how-can-i-easily-fixup-a-past-commit

 ## Things to try out in next release: